Last Updated on June 14, 2026 by Bibhu Ranjan Mund, MPH

 Introduction:

-As per the report of the Indian Council of Medical Research (ICMR, 2020), about 70-80% of Indians are not able to meet their daily protein level.
-It may affect the children’s growth, hormonal health of women, daily energy levels of working adults.
+As per the report of the Indian Council of Medical Research (ICMR, 2020), about 70-80% of Indians may not meet their daily protein level.
+It can affect the children’s growth, hormonal health of women, daily energy levels of working adults.

 What is a High Protein Indian Diet?

 We are also ignoring the high protein Indian diet and giving importance of spicy, tasty and packed staple food.
-Also, the food we eat like rice, roti & potatoes often lack sufficient protein which really helps our growth, immunity and well-being.
-So that instead of having the proper nutritional value like Protein, we are consuming the Carbohydrates unknowingly.
+Also, the food we eat like rice, roti & potatoes sometimes lack protein which really helps our growth, immunity and well-being.
+So that instead of taking the proper nutritional value like protein, we are consuming the carbohydrates unknowingly.

 Like protein, a balanced diet is equally important.
 You can explore our detailed guide on balanced daily meal plan for families to know how to combine nutrients effectively.